 A limited set of input parameters is required for calculation of analysis algorithm results.
 Table 5 lists the parameters that are required for each analysis algorithm (by the method IDs listed in Table 4).
-Some parameters are not required for calculating the results for an analysis algorithm, but are instead used for assessing assumption violations or for displaying results in the map pane.
 Input parameters in the Analysis Configuration pane are only accessible to the user when appropriate analysis algorithm options are selected.
 For example, the user cannot enter a value for the Dispersivity unless one of the dispersion-related analysis algorithms are selected.
-While the AIM Toolbox interface (Figure 4) includes an entry for aquifer specific storage, that parameter is always inaccessible (and not included in Table 5) because it is intended for future functionality.
+While the AIM Toolbox interface (Figure 3) includes an entry for aquifer specific storage, that parameter is always inaccessible (and not included in Table 5) because it is intended for future functionality.